top of page

-Today, I want to discuss flood zones and the importance of knowing whether or not a property is in a flood zone before buying it.
+Today, as a residential architect in Miami, with offices in Coral Gables, I want to discuss flood zones with you and the importance of knowing whether or not a property is in a flood zone before buying it.
 Many people do not understand why this is important, but it is – very important.
+You must know ahead of time if you are buying a home in a flood zone!

 Both commercial buildings and houses are insured by FEMA (Federal Emergency Management Agency) and there are limits to the coverage available and regulations around what can be added to or renovated.